 Array of Programs and Services

-- An array of liberal arts programs at the baccalaureate level - arts and humanities, social sciences, natural sciences - appropriate to a teaching institution with a predominately undergraduate student body.
+- An array of programs in the liberal arts and sciences at the baccalaureate level—arts and humanities, social sciences, natural sciences—appropriate to a teaching institution with a predominantly undergraduate student body.
+Many of the courses taught in these programs are required for, or complement, other programs and services described below.

-- Baccalaureate programs in education, engineering, business, nursing, selected allied health fields, mass communication, and criminal justice.
+- Baccalaureate programs in education, engineering, agriculture, business, nursing and allied health fields, performing and visual arts, and social sciences.

-- Graduate programs primarily related to education, engineering, arts and sciences, nursing, and business.
+- Master's programs primarily related to education, engineering, arts and sciences, nursing, and business.

-- Support for area K-12 schools seeking college general education courses for advanced students and assistance in ensuring that their graduates are college- and career-ready.
+- Support for area K-12 schools seeking college general education courses for advanced students.

-- Programs in innovation, entrepreneurship, and small business development supported by the Southwest Entrepreneurial and Economic Development Center.
+- Programs supported by the Southwest Entrepreneurial and Economic Development Center.

 - Agricultural and related sciences with opportunities for experiential learning at three working farms and the Center for Advancement of Meat Processing and Production.

-- Applied undergraduate research partnerships in engineering, sciences, allied health and the Louisiana Environmental Research Center.
+- Applied undergraduate and graduate research partnerships in engineering, sciences, allied health and education.

-- Cultural events are designed to connect McNeese with the regional arts community and K-12 education.
+- Cultural events designed to connect McNeese with the regional arts community and K-12 education.